njsmith/zs/doc/format.rst

 .. _format:

-On-disk layout of ZSS files
+On-disk layout of ZS files
 ===========================

-This page provides a complete specification of the ZSS file format, along with rationale for specific design choices.
+This page provides a complete specification of the ZS file format, along with rationale for specific design choices.
 It should be read by anyone who plans to implement a new reader or writer for the format, or is just interested in how things work under the covers.